(Born: 3 March 1951 – Passed away: 13 June 1979)

 MUCH GRIEVED PASSING DEVOTED GOVINDAMMAL MAY HER SACRIFICE TEACHING FIELD BE ACCEPTED ABHA KINGDOM PLEASE CONVEY HEARTFELT CONDOLENCES

-Upon completion of the South India Teaching Project the participants returned to Malaysia.
+Upon completion of the South India Teaching Project, the participants returned to Malaysia.
 Malliga Jothi who was with her in the hospital at the time of her passing brought back Govindammal’s personal belongings and handed over to the family.
 She related to them how Govindammal had served the Cause with so much of love for Bahá’u’lláh.
 There was yet a small consolation for the family.
-The family members of Govindammal Malliga resembling Govindammal in many ways.
+The family members of Govindammal says Malliga resembling Govindammal in many ways.
 They all took a fond liking for Malliga, as a consolation that God had created somewhat identical twins.

 Selvam Ellumalai, a co-teacher from Malaysia in the South India Teaching Project has this to say of Govindammal, “I knew her for the first time during the South India Teaching Project.
-I found her to be a very simple and detached person, with deep love for Bahá’u’lláh.”
+I found her to be a very simple and detached person, with a deep love for Bahá’u’lláh.”